 Isaac Mann was born in Virginia on March 24, 1791.
 He served as a Private in Captain John Williams Company of the Ohio Militia during the War of 1812.
 This company was the first to be stationed at Fort Loramie during the War of 1812.

-In 1813 married Abigail "Catherine" Williams, daughter of John and Elizabeth Tawney Williams.
+In 1813, he married Abigail "Catherine" Williams, daughter of John and Elizabeth Tawney Williams.
 Family tradition states that he was well educated, having attended college until the age of twenty-one.
 Isaac owned and operated the first sawmill in Shelby County.
 The sawmill was located in Ft.
 Loramie, Ohio.

-In 1852, he deeded land and donated materials for the community church and cemetery.
+In 1852, Isaac deeded land and donated materials for the community church and cemetery.
 He also demonstrated his benevolence by serving as the Cynthian Township Overseer of the Poor.

 In his latter years, the Sidney Journal notes the advent of spring being enjoyed by Isaac Mann, "the nature lover".